-The fair values include recognition of an intangible asset related to technology of \$3,949,902 which will be amortised over 7.42 years on a straight-line basis.
+The fair values included recognition of an intangible asset related to technology of \$3,949,902 which is amortised over 7.42 years on a straight-line basis.
 The goodwill of \$2,681,441 comprises the potential value of future technology, the value of the existing workforce and the value of the use of 20% of the production capacity of a pilot plant, all of which are not separately recognised.
-Deferred tax of \$1,059,831 has been calculated on the value of the intangible assets acquired at an effective corporation tax rate of 26.83%, which is the effective tax rate over the amortisation period, and a corresponding amount recognised as goodwill.
-Directly related acquisition costs of \$92,262 were expensed to the income statement.
+Deferred tax of \$1,059,831 was calculated on the value of the intangible assets acquired at an effective corporation tax rate of 26.83%, which is the effective tax rate over the amortisation period, and a corresponding amount recognised as goodwill.